gravitational/careers/senior-backend-engineer.md

 ## Location

-We would prefer everyone to be in San Francisco and we can relocate you.
+We would prefer everyone to be in San Francisco or Germany and we can relocate you.
 We will consider remote option for experienced candidates with a history of getting things done.

 Contact: jobs@gravitational.com